 However, what users should worry about is telcos forming a cartel to block out the innovation that the Internet world brings a lot faster to users than a collection of slow-moving telcos.

-Witness how slowly MMS (multimedia messaging service) has taken off, compared WhatsApp, or any of the increasingly popular rivals such as Line or WeChat.
+Witness how slowly MMS (multimedia messaging service) has taken off, compared to WhatsApp, or any of the increasingly popular rivals such as Line or WeChat.

 Telcos have always said they want to avoid being a “dumb” pipe delivering all these services that ride on their networks for free – hence the term “OTT” – but they have hardly delivered the innovation in spades themselves.